Sixteenth Class: Step Eight – Phased Production

 After the second pass review is completed there is still one more inspection, a short third pass.
 Before delivery of electronic documents we perform yet another quality control check.
 We inspect the media on which the production is made, typically CDs or DVDs, and do a third review of a few of the files themselves.
 This is an important quality control check, the last one, done just before the documents are delivered to the requesting party.
 You do not inspect every document, of course, but you do a very limited spot check based on judgmental sampling.
 You especially want to verify that critical privileged documents you previously identified as privileged have in fact been removed, and that redactions have been properly made.
 Trust but verify.
 Also check to verify the order of production is what you expected.
 You also verify little things that you would do for any paper production, like verify that the document legends and Bates stamping are done the way you wanted.
 Even the best vendors sometimes make mistakes, and so too does your team.

 You need to be very diligent in protecting your client’s confidential information.
 It is an ethical duty of all lawyers.
 It weighs heavily in what we consider a properly balanced, proportional approach.
 That is why you must take time to do the Production step correctly and should never let yourself be rushed.
-Here is a short video on my philosophy of proportional balance in legal services, including a discussion of the mentioned final spot check of production CDs.
+Here is a short video on Losey’s philosophy of proportional balance in legal services, including a discussion of the mentioned final spot check of production CDs.

 The final work included here is to prepare a privilege log.
 All good vendor review software should make this into a semi-automated process, and thus slightly less tedious.
 The logging is typically delayed until after production.
 Check with local rules on this and talk to the requesting party to let them know it is coming.